oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

 While it's starting you can work on the next step

-## Step 3: Adding an OCI ingress rule for VNC
+## Task 3: Adding an OCI ingress rule for VNC

 If you are in an **instructor led lab** the instructor may have already done this step for you, if so they will tell you.